lite-david/PyDuino/README.md

 ####dr(pin)

 Equivalent to digitalRead(pin) on arduino.
 Reads the value on the specified pin and prints it on the python terminal.
-Function is yet to be entirely tested.
-Has worked for certain cases.
+Returns the value of the pin specified.
+Here pin takes integer values from 0 to 13.

 ####pm(pin,mode)